-Under existing law, the statute of limitations for digital crimes that involve a breach of trust (e.g., grand theft, identity theft, fraud, forgery, perjury, etc.) is four years after discovery of the offense, or four years after its completion, whichever is later.
+Under existing law, the statute of limitations for 'white-collar' crimes that involve a breach of trust (e.g., grand theft, identity theft, fraud, forgery, perjury, etc.) is four years after discovery of the offense, or four years after its completion, whichever is later.

 Similarly, the statute of limitations for computer hacking is three years after discovery, if prosecuted civilly.
-But, the statute of limitations for computer hacking prosecuted as a felony commences from the date of the offense -- not the date of discovery -- which is inconsistent and counterintuitive.
+But the statute of limitations for computer hacking prosecuted as a felony commences from the date of the offense -- not the date of discovery -- which is inconsistent and counterintuitive.
+For example, the hacking attacks on Yahoo, which compromised more than 1.5 billion user accounts, occurred in 2013 and 2014 but were not revealed until later in 2016.